tidyverse/tidyverse.org/content/blog/purrr-1-2-0/index.md

 </div>

 Overall, this is a pretty unexciting release since it primarily focusses on removing long-deprecated functions.
 It does, however, include a couple of small performance improvements to predicate functions and a brand new getting started vignette.
+We also require a newer version of the carrier package for [`in_parallel()`](https://purrr.tidyverse.org/reference/in_parallel.html) so that it's easier to use.
 You can see a full list of changes in the [release notes](https://github.com/tidyverse/purrr/releases/tag/v1.2.0).

 <div class="highlight">